 The Sole SB900 drive is a belt drive.
 This gives a smooth and quiet riding experience that you may find doesn’t replicate the experience of riding an outdoor bike that you get with chain drive bikes.

-There is also none of the maintenance required as you get with a chain drive.
+There is also not the level of maintenance required you get with a chain drive.
 It will give many years of cycling and spinning workouts before it needs replacing.
+Sole Fitness says that you should get 5 to 10 years of use provided you follow the maintenance instructions provided in the manual (which are not onerous)

 The belt drive will eventually loosen and the riding will become choppy as it starts to slip.
 The belt will need replacing when this happens and this normally needs to be done by a bike repair shop that has the proper tools to do the job.